Diagnosing Breast Cancer

 Biopsies are performed on an outpatient basis to remove suspicious cells or tissues.
 At Fox Chase, world-renowned pathologists with expertise in breast cancer study the cells or tissues using a microscope.
 They determine if cancer is present and if so, specifically what type of cancer.
 An accurate diagnosis is critical to determine your best breast cancer treatment options.
 There are several types of biopsies:

 call 215-728-2646 or 728-2631.

 Mammography is an X-ray of the breast that is most commonly used to detect breast cancer.
-Fox Chase has installed the LORAD Selenia™, providing full-field digital mammography — one of the world's most sophisticated systems.
+Fox Chase has the LORAD Selenia™, providing full-field digital mammography — one of the world's most sophisticated systems.

 Digital mammography offers women several advantages over film mammography:

 - Better screening for women under age 50 or those with dense breasts

 - Improvement in image storage and transmission (can be sent electronically)

 - Fewer false positive results